-Condition No. 3: For the first 1,000 dwelling units which may be constructed on the Property, Petitioner shall provide housing opportunities for low, low-moderate, and moderate income Hawaii residents by offering for sale at least thirty percent (30%) of the units at prices which families with an income range of 80 to 120 percent of Oahu's median income can afford and thirty percent (30%) of the units which families with an income range of 120 to 140 percent of Oahu's median income can afford.
+Condition No. 3: For the first 1,000 dwelling units which may be constructed on the

+Property, Petitioner shall provide housing opportunities for low, low-moderate, and moderate income Hawaii residents by offering for sale at least thirty percent (30%) of the units at prices which families with an income range of 80 to 120 percent of Oahu's median income can afford and thirty percent (30%) of the units which families with an income range of 120 to 140 percent of Oahu's median income can afford.
 This condition may be fulfilled through projects, under such terms as may be mutually agreeable, between Petitioner and the Housing Finance and Development Corporation of the State, or other appropriate governmental agency.
 This condition may also be fulfilled, with the approval of the Housing Finance and Development Corporation, through the construction of rental units to be made available at rents which families in the specified income ranges can afford.

-Status: In 2008, Petitioner worked with the Department of Planning and Permitting (DPP), City & County of Honolulu, on an Affordable Housing Agreement for the entire Project.
+Status: In 2008, WRD worked with the Department of Planning and Permitting (DPP), City & County of Honolulu, on an Affordable Housing Agreement for the entire Project.
 In 2009, WRD initiated discussions with DPP regarding the processing of an Affordable Housing Agreement for its lands only.
-In 2010, however, DPP notified WRD and KS of its preference (or preliminary determination) that the parties enter into one Agreement for the entire Waiawa project.
-Accordingly, WRD and KS will work with DPP to develop a tri-party agreement for the entire project.
-WRD and KS will discuss satisfaction of this condition with HHFDC as the Agreement is developed.
+As required, KS will initiate further work with appropriate agencies and enter into necessary agreements in accordance the overall development program.